cdig/svga/README.md

 ## Todos:

-* Rename flow arrows .visible to .alpha, and add support for true/false
+* Make pilot work on the line itself, not just children.
+* Cut down on mask warnings
 * Add a scope function that draws a marker point at the transform origin with axis markers
-* Cut down on mask warnings
+* Fix scope style gradients
 * SVGA in cd-module
 * Optional-ize Live Schematic features (background, nav, topbar, control panel)
-* Change @stroke and @fill to be properties, not functions.
-* Make pilot work on the line itself, not just children.
 * New BakeLines
 * Schematic button
 * Background Color